terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 - [Terraform](https://www.terraform.io/downloads.html) version 1.5.7
 - [jq](https://jqlang.github.io/jq/download/) version 1.6.0 or later

-**Note:** Make sure that you use version 1.5.7 of Terraform throughout this series.
+**Note:** Make sure that you use the same version of [Terraform](https://www.terraform.io/downloads.html) throughout this series.
 Otherwise, you might experience Terraform state snapshot lock errors.

 Version 1.5.7 is the last version before the license model change.
 To use a later version of Terraform, ensure that the Terraform version used in the Operational System to manually execute part of the steps in `3-networks` and `4-projects` is the same version configured in the following code